-Obtaining tax deductibility whenever appropriate.
+• Obtaining tax deductibility whenever appropriate.
 The compensation committee believes tax-deductibility for the Company is generally a favorable feature for an executive compensation program, from the perspectives of both the Company and the stockholders.
-The 2010 Omnibus Incentive Plan and the Amended and Restated Plan have provisions relating to tax withholding and compliance with Section 409A of the Code to ensure executives are obtaining favorable tax treatment.
+The Amended and Restated Plan has provisions relating to tax withholding and compliance with Section 409A of the Code to ensure executives are obtaining favorable tax treatment.

-Key Compensation Decisions and Developments for Fiscal Year 2011
+Key Compensation Decisions and Developments for Fiscal Year 2016

 - Base Pay.
-During fiscal year 2011, our Chief Executive Officer received a 6% increase in base pay.
-There were no other increases in base pay with respect to Named Executive Officers. - Cash-Based Incentive Compensation.
-Cash-based incentive compensation bonuses were not granted to our Named Executive Officers for fiscal year 2011. - Equity-Based Incentive Compensation.
-The fiscal year 2011 potential target incentive payouts for all Named Executive Officers were 133% of pre-tax base salary.
-However, based on the Company's performance in fiscal year 2011 compared to the performance goals established at the beginning of the fiscal year, no equity-based incentive compensation payouts were approved by the compensation committee.
+During fiscal year 2016, our Chief Executive Officer, our Chief Financial Officer and our Senior Vice President each received a 3% increase in base pay. - Cash-Based Incentive Compensation.
+In fiscal year 2017, cash-based incentive compensation bonuses equal to 22.5% of base pay were paid to our Chief Executive Officer, our Chief Financial Officer and our Senior Vice President for fiscal year 2016 performance. - Equity-Based Incentive Compensation.
+For fiscal year 2016 performance, the maximum potential incentive payouts for all Named Executive Officers was 60% of base salary.
+Based on the Company's performance in fiscal year 2016 and per the terms of the Amended and Restated Plan, equity-based incentive bonuses equal to 30% of base salary were paid to our Chief Executive Officer, our Chief Financial Officer and our Senior Vice President in fiscal year 2017.